cludwell/spokeswheel/DEVLOG.md

-Get Prisma installed
+✅ Get Prisma installed
-Try using Next font imports from google
+✅Try using Next font imports from google
-Splash page
+✅ Splash page

 ✅ Daisy UI is installed and working
 ✅ Got themes working as expected
 ✅ Figured out Next.js 14 routing system
 ✅ Got started on the router
 ✅ Got google fonts working as expected
 ✅ Got general header laid out

-✅ Layout is now working with content between header and footer

-✅ Debugged modals working with Next.js
+✅ Layout is now working with content between header and footer ✅ Debugged modals working with Next.js
--SSR creates different behavior of mounting unmounting createPortals, meaning animations were not firing

-✅ Setting up Prisma
+-SSR creates different behavior of mounting unmounting createPortals, meaning animations were not firing ✅ Setting up Prisma
 ✅ Seeding the database
 What was the problem?
 Why weren't the seedings working?
 -Inconsistent pluralization of relationship assignments